Kwame Brown: Personal life

 Brown's cousin Jabari Smith also played in the NBA.
 Smith's son, Jabari Smith Jr., also became an NBA player.

 In 2002, Brown's hometown girlfriend, Joselyn Vaughn, moved into his Virginia home.
 Together they had three daughters.
 In 2019, Brown sued for custody of the children.

 Legal issues

-In August 2003, Brown was arrested and charged with driving under intoxication near his hometown of Brunswick.
+In August 2003, Brown was arrested and charged with driving while intoxicated near his hometown of Brunswick.
 In October 2007, Brown was arrested in Georgia and charged with disorderly conduct and interference with a law enforcement officer after an incident in which the driver of a car in which he was a passenger was arrested for driving drunk with a suspended license.

 Brown was arrested on March 31, 2019, by Georgia police and charged with felony possession of edible marijuana products and misdemeanor possession of less than one ounce of marijuana.